 When using the LE Coded PHY, it is recommended to carefully consider the impact of radio-on time for power consumption and duty cycle for scheduling and coexistence over the air.
 The LE Coded PHY with S=8 coding (125 kb/s) represents the worst case, when considering radio-on time and duty cycle, where each packet sent over the air will be approximately 8 times larger than LE 1M.

 Table 3.X+1 illustrates the on-air time of advertising events with different sizes of AdvData.
 The first is using connectable undirected advertising events where the AdvData is sent on the primary advertising channel.
 The second is using events where the AdvData is offloaded to the secondary advertising channel.
 The usage of the primary and secondary advertising channel is described in Section 3.2.2.2.
-Numbers in parenthesis are hypothetical and show examples which are not specified in the specification.
+Numbers in parentheses are hypothetical and show cases which are not valid in a compliant implementation.